- What is sales coaching?

 Give a listen and feel free to reach out to Colleen.

 Importance of setting a goal

-In order to create a real shift in coaching you need to have a goal or destination for the coaching process.
-In this conversation Dave Nel speaks around how to set a goal in the coaching relationship.
+In order to create a real shift in coaching, you need to have a goal or destination for the coaching process.
+In this conversation, Dave Nel speaks about how to set a goal in the coaching relationship.
 Set the end destination and be clear in how you will know when you are there.
 Coaching is all about facilitating a shift for your clients.